ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-vue/mock-ui.md

           image: 'assets/img/white.jpg',
           description:
             'White tea is produced using very young shoots with no oxidation process.
-White tea has an extremely ' + 'delicate flavor that is sweet and fragrent.
+White tea has an extremely ' + 'delicate flavor that is sweet and fragrant.
 White tea should be steeped at lower temperatures for ' + 'short periods of time.'
         },
       ],